 After levodopa is converted into dopamine, it can then interact with dopamine receptors in the brain to improve motor symptoms.
 Specialized enzymes known as catechol-O-methyltransferase (COMT) inhibitors can also be used to increase the amount of levodopa that reaches the brain.

-Dopamine agonists are a type of drug that mimics the shape and function of dopamine.
-These are not as effective as other treatments, but they alleviate symptoms for longer.
+Dopamine agonists are drugs that mimic the shape and function of dopamine.
+Unlike levodopa, dopamine agonists aren’t converted to dopamine.
+Dopamine agonists are not as effective as other treatments, but they alleviate symptoms for longer periods.
 They are also thought to make brain cells more receptive to dopamine.
-Examples of dopamine agonists include Mirapex (pramipexole) and Apokyn (apomorphine).
+Examples of dopamine agonists include pramipexole (Mirapex) and apomorphine (Apokyn).

-Monoamine oxidase inhibitors (MAOIs) are a class of antidepressant drugs which are thought to work by preventing the breakdown of dopamine.
+Monoamine oxidase inhibitors (MAOIs) are thought to work by preventing the breakdown of dopamine.
 This increases the amount of dopamine in the brain, which can treat some symptoms of Parkinson’s disease.
-Examples of MAOIs include Xadago (safinamide) and Azilect (rasagiline).
+Examples of MAOIs include safinamide (Xadago) and rasagiline (Azilect).

-The overall goal of Parkinson’s disease treatment is to alleviate the symptoms as much as possible with as few side effects as possible.
+The goal of Parkinson’s disease treatment is to alleviate the symptoms as much as possible with as few side effects as possible.
 No medication is perfect, but treatment should improve quality of life, and the benefits should outweigh the risks.
-Dyskinesia usually occurs when taking levodopa, but it can also occur with dopamine agonists, MAOIs, and COMT inhibitors.
+Below are examples of side effects you may experience when taking Parkinson’s medications.

-A common complication with Parkinson’s medications is the development of dyskinesia.
-Dyskinesia results in uncontrollable, erratic movements of the arms, legs, torso, or face.
-These movements include muscle spasms, fluid dance-like motions, or rapid jerking.
+Dyskinesia is a common side effect of Parkinson’s medications.
+Dyskinesias are uncontrollable, erratic movements of the arms, legs, torso, or face.
+These movements include muscle spasms, fluid dancelike motions, or rapid jerking.
 While they may be mistaken as symptoms of Parkinson’s, they are due to the medication.

-Dyskinesia often develops after two to three years of levodopa treatment, and it can usually be addressed through medication adjustments or by adding a new treatment.
+Dyskinesia often develops after 4 to 10 years of levodopa treatment, and it can usually be addressed through medication adjustments or by adding a new treatment.
 Every person with dyskinesia will experience it differently.
-Some people may have mild symptoms, while others’ symptoms can be severe.
+Some people may have mild symptoms, while others can have severe symptoms.
 The most common type of dyskinesia is known as peak dose.
-This occurs between one to two hours after you take levodopa, or when the medication is at peak dose in the bloodstream.
+This occurs from one to two hours after you take levodopa, or when the medication is at its peak dose in the bloodstream.

-Diphasic dyskinesia, or dyskinesia-improvement-dyskinesia (D-I-D) syndrome, can occur as you are beginning “on” or “off” periods.
-“On” or “off” periods are caused by the rise and fall of dopamine levels, which become difficult to manage after several years of levodopa treatment.
+“On” and “off” periods are caused by the rise and fall of dopamine levels, which become difficult to manage after several years of levodopa treatment.
 As a result, symptoms like dyskinesia may develop.
+This is called diphasic dyskinesia.

-“On” and “off” periods can be addressed in a few different ways.
-One way is by changing the dosage or timing of your levodopa, or taking an extended-release form of the drug.
-This will help control the fluctuation of dopamine levels in the brain, reducing the chances of “on” and “off” periods.
-Learn more about managing “off” periods.
+“On” and “off” periods can be addressed by changing the dosage or timing of your levodopa, or by taking an extended-release form of the drug.
+Lifestyle habits — including physical activity and good sleep hygiene — may also help manage these periods.

 Dopaminergic treatments can cause nonmotor side effects, including hallucinations, delusions, and compulsive behaviors such as gambling or excessive shopping.
 Hallucinations and delusions can also be symptoms of Parkinson’s disease — they are not exclusively medication side effects.